 Erected by U.S. Air Force.

 Other nearby markers.
-At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
-Cosson Family Tragedy (approx. 11.2 miles away); EOD Memorial (approx. 12.6 miles away); Confederate Park (approx. 14.3 miles away); Eglin Air Force Base (approx. 15.7 miles away).
+At least 5 other markers are within 16 miles of this marker, measured as the crow flies.
+Florida Honors and Remembers our POW’s and MIA’s (approx. 9.3 miles away); a different marker also named Florida Honors and Remembers our POW’s and MIA’s (approx. 9.4 miles away); Cosson Family Tragedy (approx. 11.2 miles away); EOD Memorial (approx. 12.6 miles away); Eglin Air Force Base (approx. 15.7 miles away).

 Related marker.
 Click here for another marker that is related to this marker.

 Also see . . .
 Wikipedia entry about Wagner Field.
 (Submitted on November 7, 2014, by Mark Hilton of Montgomery, Alabama.)